A Complete Guide to the LEARN Token Transaction Process

 - Set an appropriate transaction fee based on current network conditions.

-- Most LEARN wallets provide fee estimation tools to balance cost and confirmation speed.
+- Most LEARN cryptocurrency wallets provide fee estimation tools to balance cost and confirmation speed.

 - Your wallet constructs a digital message containing sender address, recipient address, amount, and fee information.